 What is your open rate?
 Click-through rate?
 Reply rate?

-Are you getting lower rates than you think you should on your campaigns?
+Are you getting lower rates than you should on your campaigns?

-It’s a sign that your copy or your value proposition isn’t any good.
+It’s a sign that your copy or value proposition isn’t any good.

 Track your email performance, then: